AaltoSciComp/scicomp-docs/scicomp/new-group-leaders.rst

   automatically verify functionality.
 * You write tests, and then anytime you make a change later, the tests verify it still works.

+Suggestion: Add at least minimal software testing to your most important projects.

 Publication and release
 ~~~~~~~~~~~~~~~~~~~~~~~